Addressing human-wildlife conflict in East Africa

 In East Africa, schools also have an essential role to play in the development of the future generation of conservationists.
 Not only can they raise awareness and interest in environmental issues amongst their pupils, but they can also diffuse this knowledge across entire communities.

 “Our most successful route to involve entire communities is via the schools,” explains Liz Bourne, founder of Nature’s Frontline.
-“In Uganda, we are seen as a positive link with the National Parks and the rangers, which has had a knock-on effect with the communities’ perception of the parks, the environment and conservation.
+“In Uganda, we are seen as a positive link with the National Parks and the rangers, which has had a knock-on effect on the communities’ perception of the parks, the environment and conservation.
 The children take home this positivity, and it is passed on to the parents.”

 In Kenya, primary education is free, but secondary education is not.
 The cost to access high schools is around $200 per trimester, which for some families is unaffordable.
 That’s why Ol Pejeta offers its 36 neighbouring schools a chance to earn full bursaries, explains Ian Mungai, education officer working for Ol Pejeta.